aaronbieber/deleteyourdefaults.show/content/episodes/creative-process/index.md

 ---
 title: "Creative process"
 date: 2025-06-19T05:58:53-04:00
 description: "All humans are creative and have creative processes.
 We explore our own creative processes, barriers and facilitators to creativity."
-podcast_file: ""
-episode_image: ""
-explicit: "no"
+explicit: "yes"
 ---

 {{< podcast "https://open.spotify.com/embed/episode/5A0AMDUDtNML9m6Z9zpf1m?utm_source=generator" >}}